Minimally Invasive Surgery

 What types of procedures can be done with minimally invasive surgery?

-Are there any risks associated with minimally invasive surgery?
+Are there risks associated with minimally invasive surgery?

 How long does it usually take to recover from minimally invasive surgery?

-Can minimally invasive surgery be used for emergency procedures?
+Can minimally invasive surgery be performed as an outpatient procedure?

-Is minimally invasive surgery more expensive than traditional surgery?
+Is minimally invasive surgery more expensive than traditional open surgery?

 If you have any feedback, please get in touch.